caolanraff/q-utils/README.md

 ### qprof.q
 Simple Q profiler script which will wrap all functions within the process and process run times into a report table.
 Can also unprofile once complete.

+### access.q
+Access script to restrict users on a per table basis, per function basis or simply to not allow execution any update functions.